A sculpture in rome italy

 •

-• Immerse yourself within the community and resources available at one of the top art and design schools in the country, including the chance to study abroad in Rome.
+• Immerse yourself within the community and resources available at one of the top art and design schools in the country, including the chance to study abroad in Rome and Tokyo.

-• Connect with the art and culture of the historic and vibrant city of Philadelphia.
+• Connect with the art and culture of the historic and vibrant city of Philadelphia and the wider region, stretching from Washington, DC, to New York City.

-• Earn your degree more affordably (and with a bit more clout) from Temple University, a public, R1 research university.
+• Earn your degree from Temple University, a public, R1 research university.

-• Tap into the vast and diverse expertise of our accomplished faculty in smaller classes, where you can truly connect with others, with art, and even with yourself.
+• Tap into the vast and diverse expertise of our accomplished faculty in smaller classes, where you can truly connect with others and with art.

-• Learn through both creative and skill-oriented assignments that build your knowledge and confidence for what comes next in your chosen art history career.
+• Learn through assignments that challenge your critical thinking and that build your knowledge and confidence for what comes next in your chosen career.

 •